Advancement Via Individual Determination (AVID)

 Bellevue Schools Foundation funds AVID to serve middle- and high-school students.
 Students who take the AVID elective course work with AVID-trained teachers, AVID coaches, and have opportunities to explore college prospects.
 All students in middle and high school benefit from AVID professional development for staff and district-wide incorporation of AVID strategies in classrooms.
 AVID helps students—especially those who will be the first in their families to attend college—learn study strategies that prepare them for success.

-AVID student enrollment in AP/IB courses, high school graduation rates, and college application and acceptance rates will be tracked.
+AVID students enrollment in AP/IB courses, high school graduation rates, and college application and acceptance rates will be tracked.

 The results change lives!
 In 2017, 52% of AVID seniors qualified for free or reduced-price lunch, a measure of poverty, as compared to the district-wide rate of 19%.
 However, 100% of these AVID seniors took one or more AP/IB courses, 100% graduated from high school, and 100% of AVID seniors were accepted into college and plan to attend fall 2017.